In-person: Leonardo Royal Hotel Tower Bridge, London

 Last year’s COP15 saw a historic commitment to protect biodiversity, with over 200 countries signed up.

-However, many believe that this doesn’t go far enough, and are continuing to pressure public companies to develop their own commitments to biodiversity and better integrate nature into decision making.
+However, many believe this doesn’t go far enough and continue to pressure public companies to develop their commitments to biodiversity and integrate nature into decision-making.

-Market lead initiatives like the TNFD and nature-based targets help guide companies in the right direction, but things are still in development.
-In this panel we will discuss:
+Market-led initiatives like the TNFD and nature-based targets help guide companies in the right direction, but things are still developing.
+In this panel, we will discuss:

 • An update the new pressures around biodiversity facing public companies in 2023 and how they relate to climate